hildigerr/mobs/README.md

    - **min** = the minimum quantity of items,
    - **max** = the maximum quantity of items,

+### States ###
+Mobs start out in the **stand**ing state.
+They will then start **walk**ing around randomly, ocasionally stopping to *stand* around again.
+If a `monster` type notices a player--and damage is enabled--the mob will give **chase**!
+If the player is holding something that a mob likes to follow, it will do so in the *chase* state.
+Once in range, mobs in the *chase* state will attack (if they have an attack).
+When the target a mob is attacking dies or otherwise is out of view, they will stop and *stand* again.
+If a player stops wielding an item that a mob follows, then it will stop *chase*ing--unless, of course, it still wants to attack.

 ### Callbacks ###
 Besides the regular [entity](https://dev.minetest.net/LuaEntitySAO) callbacks, the mobs api adds some more that you may take advantage of.
 Additionally, there are helper functions availabe for assisting in the implementation of these callbacks.